Skip to content

 • Should not be abbreviated (see Acronyms)

-• For external communications, avoid using the term “Medical Center” because Penn State Health has several different medical centers.
+• Avoid using “Medical Center” by itself because Penn State Health has five different medical centers.

 • For internal communications that refer only to Hershey Medical Center, it is acceptable to use “Medical Center” on the second or third reference.
 “Medical Center” should be capitalized.